FrancisBanville/academic-kickstart/content/home/experience.md

   location = "Montreal"
   date_start = "2019-11-01"
   date_end = ""
-  description = "The Data.Trek is a challenge in which participants commit to 1 hour of coding everyday for 100 consecutive days in order to acquire new skills.
-It is inspired from the [100 days of code challenge](https://www.100daysofcode.com/)."
+  description = "The Data.Trek is a challenge in which participants commit to 1 hour of coding everyday for 100 consecutive days in order to acquire new skills."
   Responsibilities include:

   * Preparing the welcoming event